wasabeef/datadog-to-github-issues/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this GitHub Action, please send an email to the maintainer.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this GitHub Action, please create a private security advisory via GitHub's Security tab or email security@wasabeef.jp.

 **Please do not report security vulnerabilities through public GitHub issues.**